 The coronavirus pandemic means loss of income is a very real problem for millions of people in the UK right now.
 Besides government support, you may be wondering whether you’re covered by your income protection (if you already have a policy) or could be covered (if you buy one now).

-The fact is: income protection is unlikely to pose an immediate solution to the financial struggles being faced right now as a result of this pandemic.
+The fact is: income protection is unlikely to pose an immediate solution to the financial struggles being faced as a result of the pandemic.
 This is partly because income protection policies come with a waiting period; but also because the medical consequences of coronavirus, in the majority of cases, are unlikely to be sufficient grounds for an income protection claim.
 Here’s why:

 - You can’t work because you have coronavirus